Faurskov1971/omhu/README.md

 And took a course on Pluralsight about testing invironment.
 It all looks very interesting and the logik is easy to understand.
 I will look forward to become a test-wizard on the road :-)

+# * How the user experience (UX) could be improved
+# * Experience working with UI libraries (we use Material UI a lot)

+- I have addet a favicon
+- I have changed the title
+- I have moved the description

+- I have improved the user experience using Material UI
+- The app is now responsible (mobile friendly)

+## Project

+Installing Material UI and icons

+- npm install @material-ui/core
+- npm install @material-ui/icons
+    - or (import Button from '@material-ui/core/Button';)

+Using the Roboto-font from google (public index.html)
+- <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700&display=swap" />

+## Form

+I have changed button to Button from material to make it look nicer.

+-  onSubmit={handleSubmit}  —> onClick={handleSubmit}
+- Tjekking if the user has inserted a username before submitting (required only works with onSubmit)

+I have imported a person icon and used it on the Button

+- import PersonIcon from '@material-ui/icons/Person';
+- startIcon={<PersonIcon />

+## App

+I have inserted margins with  Material UI
+- import Container from "@material-ui/core/Container";
+- Inserted <Container></Container> the App.tsx-file

+I have formatted a title with Typography
+- import Typography from "@material-ui/core/Typography";

+## Card
+- import { makeStyles } from "@material-ui/core/styles";
+I have imported makeStyles so I can make cleaner code by moving the CSS into a variable.

+- import CardStyle from "@material-ui/core/Card";
+- import CardContent from "@material-ui/core/CardContent";
+- import CardMedia from "@material-ui/core/CardMedia";

+I have imported these 3 core classes into the project to align the design.

+I have a conditional style so there is only a “read more”-link displayed if the user has a blog or a homepage attached to his profile
+- style={{display:person.blog ? 'block': 'none'}}

+## CardList

+I have inserted the cards in a grid
+- import Grid from "@material-ui/core/Grid";

+# Things to do better

+- Prevent the user from calling the same profile two times
+- Give a good respons if the user doesn’t exist
+- Delete a profile again (remove it from the state)